enklu/enklu.github.io/README.md

 # Enklu Documentation

-[Enklu's documentation website](https://enklu.github.io/documentation) was created using [Docusaurus](https://docusaurus.io/) and is hosted on [GitHub Pages](https://pages.github.com/).
+[Enklu's documentation website](https://enklu.github.io) was created using [Docusaurus](https://docusaurus.io/) and is hosted on [GitHub Pages](https://pages.github.com/).
 This website contains guides and API Reference for the Enklu Cloud [Web Editor](https://cloud.enklu.com/) and [HoloLens app](https://www.microsoft.com/en-us/p/enklu/9pkhwgcx8f3n).

 ## Getting Started

-To make changes to the documentation website, you will first need to clone the repo `https://github.com/enklu/documentation`
+To make changes to the documentation website, you will first need to clone the repo `https://github.com/enklu/enklu.github.io/tree/release`

+### Branches

+The `release` branch contains all the markdown, JSON, React, etc files that are used to build the `build` folder.
+But the `release` branch does not contain the `build` folder.

+The `master` branch is what actually hosts GitHub pages.
+The live website is built from the contents of the `build` folder.

 ### Docusaurus Scripts

-In the main `/documentation` directory, you can use the command  `npm start` to run the website locally.
+In the main directory, you can use the command `npm start` to run the website locally.

-In the main `/documentation` directory, you can use the command  `npm run build`  to build the `live` folder.
-You will need to do this before committing any changes.
+In the main directory, you can use the command `npm run publish` to build the `build` folder and push the `build` folder to master.
+You will need to do this to publish changes to the live website.
 But you do not need to build to see changes locally when using the `npm start` command.

 ## Document Types